 Dentures vs. Dental Implants

 One of the biggest challenges of having dentures is that the jawbone does not get any stimulation.
 These pieces sit on top of the gums, so the jawbone isn’t involved in chewing or biting.
 Over time, this causes the bone to deteriorate and the face to sag.
 Many people eventually complain that their dentures don’t fit them after a few years, and bone deterioration is often the culprit.
-When dentures don’t fit right, Norman, Moore and Oklahoma City metro area patients can suffer from problems with swallowing, mouth pain, and many other troublesome symptoms.
+When dentures don’t fit right, patients can suffer from problems with swallowing, mouth pain, and many other troublesome symptoms.

 Dental implants solve this problem, as the jawbone will receive direct stimulation every time a patient eats or chews.
 With the implants secured and in place, this prevents the bone from reabsorbing, preserving the patient’s facial structure so they can maintain a youthful look for longer.
 Because they are a long-term solution, implants should never loosen or cause pain.

-Also, Norman, Moore and Oklahoma City metro area patients never have to take out their dental implants to clean them.
+Also, patients never have to take out their dental implants to clean them.
 Instead, they can simply practice their usual oral hygiene routine, paying particular attention to flossing and brushing their new teeth.
 While the teeth won’t decay like normal teeth, these habits are still crucial for protecting the surrounding gums and other oral structures.
 This is far easier than going toothless while disinfecting dentures.

 Finally, if patients break their dentures, they can’t wear them, resulting in a toothless and gummy smile that can be extremely embarrassing.
-If a dental implant breaks, the rest of the teeth will still be in the mouth, allowing Norman, Moore and Oklahoma City metro area patients to still eat, drink, and smile relatively normally until they can schedule an appointment with Dr. Perry Brooks or Dr. Seth Brooks for a repair.
+If a dental implant breaks, the rest of the teeth will still be in the mouth, allowing patients to still eat, drink, and smile relatively normally until they can schedule an appointment with Dr. Perry Brooks or Dr. Seth Brooks for a repair.

 Tooth-Supported Bridges vs. Dental Implants